-The root element, the Process Fragment, has been generally extracted from an existing design process, therefore an important information to be stored in the repository is the Design Process the fragment refers to, this serves for the designer to set the application context and the particular features the fragment would exhibit.
-The process fragment is composed of activities, each of them is a portion of work that has to be performed by one or more stakeholders (Process Roles) and can be decomposable in other activities or can be atomic in the sense that it can be a single design action performed by only one process role.
+The root element, the Process Fragment, has been generally extracted from an existing design process, therefore an important information to be stored in the repository is the Design Process the fragment refers to.
+This serves for the designer to set the application context and the particular features the fragment would exhibit.
+The Process Fragment can be of three different levels of granularity: phase, composed and atomic, each of them is related to the quantity of work to be done and to the complexity of the produced outcome.